GravityPDF/gravity-pdf/README.txt

 3. GD Library
 4. RAM:	Recommended: 128MB.
 Minimum: 64MB.

 *Note:* We've had clients report slow PDF generation times and problems meeting the RAM requirements on cheap shared web hosting.
-[We recommend you look into WP Engine's managed hosting platform](http://www.shareasale.com/r.cfm?u=955815&m=41388&b=394686) as our software works correctly out of the box.
+If you experience these problems [we recommend you look into WP Engine's managed hosting platform](http://www.shareasale.com/r.cfm?u=955815&m=41388&b=394686) as our software works correctly out of the box.

 **Software Requirements**